 In many traditions, anthuriums are used to represent hospitality.
 The gorgeous colors of these tropical houseplants make a space feel welcoming and inviting.
-Anthuriums can “bloom” for long periods, making them excellent houseplants for adding impact and interest to any space.
-Anthuriums are sometimes known as the hospitality flower.
+These plants can “bloom” for long periods, making them excellent houseplants for adding impact and interest to any space.
+They are also sometimes known as the hospitality flower.

 Anthuriums are also believed to symbolize happiness due to their uplifting colors.
 The stunning heart-shaped spathes are typically green, but some varieties can also sport red, pink, or white spathes.
-Growing anthuriums is seen as a way of cultivating happiness.
+Growing these plants is seen as a way of cultivating happiness.

 Anthuriums also represent abundance and wealth.
 These showy houseplants certainly look regal thanks to their big, prominent leaves or brightly-colored spathes.
 The individual colors of these bracts can also have different meanings, much like flowers do, as detailed in the Victorian language of Flowers, or Floriography:

 Pink anthuriums, like some cultivars of Anthurium andraeanum, represent femininity and womanhood.
-Pink anthuriums make ideal gifts for women who have recently given birth.
-They can also be a more unique gift for Mother’s Day instead of traditional carnations or roses.
+These plants make ideal gifts for women who have recently given birth.
+They can also be a unique gift for Mother’s Day instead of traditional carnations or roses.

 Red anthuriums are frequently associated with lust, passion, romantic love, and sensuality.
 The shiny, almost waxy red spathes of Anthurium andraeanum often make us think of red lipstick.

 White anthuriums symbolize qualities like innocence, purity, and peace.
 Some varieties of Anthurium andraeanum produce gorgeous white spathes.
-White anthuriums are a popular choice as bridal flowers.
+White varieties are a popular choice as bridal flowers.

 Green anthuriums, like Anthurium crystallinum or Anthurium magnificum, represent growth, hope, and strength.
-This color of anthurium is a good way of reducing stress and providing a visible link with nature.
+The color of these plants is a good way of reducing stress and providing a visible link with nature.

 Some anthurium varieties also have breathtaking purple spathes, like Anthurium andraeanum.
 Since ancient times, purple has been associated with nobility and royalty.